Kattusite/linguistics-db/src/react/gui.md

 - Should be some way to encode the query in the URL so you can link others to your results.
 - e.g. if you link to /lingdb?Query&HasStress it will show you a single query for languages that have stress
   - stretch goal: add a shorthand for succinct urls that are shorter than just listing all params.
+    - shouldn't be too bad; could do something like pick a single char for each query type, or convert them to a numeric value and b64 encode it.
 - Add some way to store current set of queries in local storage so they survive a page reload.
+  - Note that if we update the URL to match the list of queries, we get this for free
 - Should be able to select the dataset being queried.
 - Need some sort of res